Vyral/brendon-payne-recruiting/_posts/2017-02-26-real-estate-success-variable-2-contacts.md

 date: 2017-02-26 00:00:00
 tags:
   - Transaction Management
+excerpt: >-
-excerpt: The second variable is the contacts you have available to you.
+  The first variable to success in real estate is the contacts you have available to you.
 enclosure:
 pullquote:
 enclosure_type: video/mp4